afastaudir8/sunst0rm-guide-linux/README.md

 But let's say that a KVM doesn't work for you or you just want to use it natively on Linux.
 In that case, you can use [MCApollo's fork](https://github.com/MCApollo/sunst0rm) which is what this guide will focus on.

+## Issues disabled

+Please ask for help in [miniexploit's Discord server](https://discord.gg/h6eqnzue9P).
+I don't have the time to help fix issues with a script that has been dead for months now. sorry.

 ## Notes
 This guide may be a bit confusing.
 If it doesn't work well for you, use [Arna13's guide using a KVM.](https://github.com/Arna13/sunst0rm-guide/blob/main/docs/misc/LINUX.md)